-Sydney Water Corporation (SWC) own and maintain the open channel and major stormwater drainage network that discharges into the open channel.
+Apart from the section downstream of Marion Street on Hawthorne Canal, Sydney Water Corporation (SWC) own and maintain the open channel and major stormwater drainage network that discharges into the open channels.
 Council own and maintain the local stormwater drainage network that discharges into the SWC network.